etn-ccis/blui-react-auth-shared/docs/API.md

 -   **registrationActions**: _`() => RegistrationUIActions`_
     -   Provides application actions for the user's registration needs.
 -   **registrationConfig** (optional): _`RegistrationConfig`_
-    -   Sets character limits for the first and last name text fields in the registration workflows.
+    -   Custom configuration for registration workflows.
 -   **registrationSuccessScreen**: (optional) _`JSX.Element | (navigation: any, registrationData?: RegistrationData) => JSX.Element | (registrationData?: RegistrationData) => JSX.Element`_
     -   Custom content to use as the success screen for Registration flows
 -   **showContactSupport**: _`boolean`_